Top

 Pain Medicine

 The Faculty of Pain Medicine in conjunction with the CAI is responsible for training in Pain Medicine.
 The Faculty conducts year long basic training (Special Interest Year) and advanced training for completion of CCST in Anaesthesia.
-To be eligible to practice as a full time Consultant in Pain Medicine you must pass both the Diploma in Pain Management and Fellowship in Pain Medicine Examinations.
+To be eligible to practice as a full time Consultant in Pain Medicine the Fellowship in Pain Medicine Examinations.

 Key Dates